The Footwear Market: Part Three _

 It’s vital, now more than ever, that brands and retailers are not the only ones who advocate for reducing their impact on the planet but that third-party agencies are, too, passionate about putting the planet-first to ensure that the entire retail chain, from manufacturer to sale, is held to the same standards.

 We have a clear vision about the future of retail with regard to sustainability and creating a more circular economy to reduce the impact that brands and retailers have on the planet.
 What’s more, our position on this matter very often results in ourselves absorbing the costs of breaking down fixtures and fittings to ensure that as much of the material is recycled as possible, if the alternative is that it would otherwise be discarded in landfill.
-Our Trends and Insight team also research manufacturers, both globally and locally, to gather insight into innovative materials and manufacturing techniques which are more eco-friendly than those commonly used in the industry.
+Our Trends and Insight team also research manufacturers, both globally and locally, to gather insight into innovative materials and manufacturing techniques that are more eco-friendly than those commonly used in the industry.

 Brand-Purpose & Community